-College-specific course guides are published each term summarising the qualifications and short courses being offered.
+College-specific course guides are published twice a year.
+These list all the qualifications and short courses currently being offered.
 These are selectively distributed locally but may also be downloaded from our website or obtained over the counter at either of our colleges.
 You may also contact your local college to have our current course guide emailed directly to you.